Lovieanne Jung: Personal

 Born in Honolulu, Hawaii, Jung moved with her family to California at a young age.
+She is of Filipino, Spanish, Hawaiian, Chinese and Lithuanian descent.

 She won a gold medal at the 2004 Olympics and a silver medal at the 2008 Olympics before retiring from softball.
 Lovieanne Jung is currently working as a Firefighter/Paramedic for The City of Riverside Fire Department.

 Jung's longtime boyfriend is Jon Garland.
 She currently works as a firefighter.